Polka Dot Angel Sleeve Midi Wrap Dress – M&S COLLECTION

 Length | Neck to hem length for a size 12: 124cm |

-An angel is a spiritual (without a physical body) or heavenly supernatural being.
-In Western belief-systems the term is often used to distinguish benevolent and malevolent intermediary beings.
+An angel is a spiritual (without a physical body), heavenly, or supernatural being, usually humanoid with bird-like wings.
+In Western belief-systems the term is often used to distinguish benevolent from malevolent intermediary beings.

 It is often depicted as a messenger or intermediary between God (the transcendent) and humanity (the profane) in various traditions like the Abrahamic religions.
 Other roles include protectors and guides for humans, such as guardian angels and servants of God.
 Emphasizing the distance between God and mankind, revelation-based belief-systems require angels to bridge the gap between the earthly and the transcendent realm.
 Angels play a lesser role in monistic belief-systems, since the gap is non-existent.
 However, angelic beings might be conceived as aid to achieve a proper relationship with the divine.